 Revenue forecasting goes a long way with investors, particularly when it is paired with market trends.
 A clear, detailed, and thorough revenue forecast can tip the odds in your favor when it comes to convincing investors to put their money into your business.

-8. Customer Relationships
+8. Historical Customer Data

 By looking at common patterns that customers follow and combining this with sales data, your business can have a good grasp of customer behavior and sales that may be made in the future.